Bridesmaids (2011 film): Casting and filming

 Several actresses auditioned for the role of Megan, including Rebel Wilson and Busy Philipps, the latter of whom had worked with Apatow and Feig on their comedy-drama television series Freaks and Geeks.
 Wilson, who improvised for Apatow and Feig for an hour during her audition, impressed them so much that she was later cast in the smaller role of Brynn.
-It marked her first appearance in an American production.
+It marked her first appearance in an American production, and she allegedly received $3,500, all of which went toward paying fees to join the Screen Actors Guild.
 Mindy Kaling read for the role of Lillian, eventually losing to Wiig's Saturday Night Live colleague Maya Rudolph.
 Rose Byrne initially also auditioned for Lillian, but later took the opportunity to read Helen.
 Byrne was eventually chosen as the nemesis because she wasn't a comedian as Feig feared the character would be "coming out to be too arch if we had a funny woman doing it."
-Greta Gerwig and Judy Greer also auditioned for unspecific roles.
+Greta Gerwig and Judy Greer also auditioned for unspecified roles.

 Bridesmaids was budgeted at $32.5 million.
 Though primarily set in Milwaukee and Chicago, principal photography actually took place in Los Angeles, California.
 Production designer Jefferson Sage, who has worked with Apatow and Paul Feig since their Freaks and Geeks days, noted that the first fact that appealed to him about the project "was that you had these two disparate worlds: There was Annie's world in Milwaukee, and then there was Helen's world in Chicago.
 It immediately drew this dichotomy between the rivalry that developed between them."
 However, Sage acknowledged that it was a challenge to find "architecture that would give us those Midwestern worlds.
 Chicago is a beautiful, distinctive city architecturally, and restricted views of downtown L.A. feel like Chicago."
 The production decided to use the Los Angeles County Arboretum and Botanic Garden as the location for Lillian and Dougie's wedding.
 Additional scenes where Annie meets Officer Rhodes on the highways between Milwaukee and Chicago were filmed in Oxnard, California, which Sage described as a "broad, flat, green area away from mountains."